marcellomontemagno/react-ufo/README.md

 },[id,callback])
 ```

-this ensure that your `fetcher` will be invoked on mount and anytime `id` updates, which is usually what you want.
+this ensures that your `fetcher` will be invoked on mount and anytime `id` updates, which is usually what you want.

 Here a basic example showing how to use `useFetcher` during mount/update [![Edit 2basicFetchOnMountAndUpdateExample](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/2basicfetchonmountandupdateexample-k7e1q?fontsize=14&hidenavigation=1&theme=dark)